taufiqrmadhana/periplus-testing/README.md

-# Periplus Login Automated Test (Python + Playwright)
+# Periplus Automated Testing (Python + Playwright)

-Automated login testing script using **Python**, **Playwright**, and **Dotenv** for the [Periplus](https://www.periplus.com/) website.
+Automated testing script using **Python**, **Playwright**, and **Dotenv** for the [Periplus](https://www.periplus.com/) website.
+Tests include login functionality and add-to-cart functionality.

 ---

 ## How It Works

-The script does the following steps:
+The script performs the following tests:

+### Login Test
-1. Launches a Chromium browser (non-headless for visual debugging).
+1. Launches a Chromium browser (non-headless for visual debugging)
-2. Navigates to the Periplus login page.
+2. Navigates to the Periplus login page
-3. Loads login credentials from the `.env` file.
+3. Loads login credentials from the `.env` file
-4. Fills in the email and password.
+4. Fills in the email and password
-5. Clicks the login button.
+5. Clicks the login button
-6. Verifies that login is successful by checking the URL or DOM.
+6. Verifies that login is successful by checking the URL

-7. Closes the browser.
+### Cart Test
+1. Uses the session from the successful login
+2. Navigates to a specified book product page (from `.env` or uses a default)
+3. Checks the initial cart count
+4. Clicks the "Add to Cart" button
+5. Verifies the cart count has increased by 1
+6. Reports success or failure

 ---

 ## Project Structure

 ```
-playwright-test/
+periplus-testing/
-├── .env                # Secret credentials (not tracked in Git)
+├── .env                # Secret credentials and configuration (not tracked in Git)
-├── login_test.py       # Main test script using Playwright
+├── main.py             # Main test script using Playwright
 ├── requirements.txt    # Python dependencies
 ├── .gitignore          # Ignores .env and other unnecessary files
 └── README.md           # This documentation file